ahbing/EventEmitter/README.md

 ### on(event, listener/listeners)

 - param ( String | RegExp ) evt - Name of the event to attach the listener to.
-- param ( String | Array ) listener - Method to be called when the event is emitted.
+- param ( Function | Array ) listener - Method to be called when the event is emitted.
 - return ( Object ) - Current instance of EventEmitter for chaining.

 ### once(event, listener/listeners)

 - param ( String | RegExp ) evt -  Name of the event to attach the listener to.
-- param ( String | Array ) listener - Method to be called when the event is emitted.
+- param ( Function | Array ) listener - Method to be called when the event is emitted.
 If the function returns true then it will be removed after calling
 - return ( Object ) - Current instance of EventEmitter for chaining.

 ### off(event)